openmodels/MimiPAGE2020.jl/docs/model-structure.md

 This iteration of PAGE subsets the model into twenty-seven components, elaborated under the "Components" section below, and two basic parts: climate and economy.
-There are also a number of components particular to Mimi-PAGE which assist with certain functionalities.
+There are also a number of components particular to PAGE-2020 which assist with certain functionalities.
 Within the climate model, gases and sulphates are split into three components each-- namely the "Cycle", "Emissions", and "Forcing" components for that gas.
 Forcings are then aggregated into "Total Forcing" and feed